Advertise with Us!

-NumPy can be easily installed on a PC, by following these simple steps:
+PC easily installs NumPy by following these simple steps:

 With Python Wheels:

-- You will require Python on your system, here is the link.
+- You require Python on your system, here is the link.

 - If you are using Windows, add Python to the PATH environment variable.

-- Install a package manager, such as pip (done in order to ensure that you are able to use Python’s open-source libraries.
+- Install a package manager, such as pip (done to ensure that you can use Python’s open-source libraries.

 - Download (NumPy Wheel) and navigate through to the folder (on your PC) that stores it.